Yerba Mansa (Yerba Mansa)

 While the plant can be collected any time of year, the roots will be strongest when gathered in the fall and winter when foliage has dried back.
 The roots are then allowed to dry for several weeks before using.

 Eco-friendly Ground Cover

-Yerba mansa is used in California desert areas as turf in public parks and ground cover in gardens as it is environmentally friendly and uses little water.
+Yerba mansa is used in California desert areas, as turf in public parks, and as ground cover in gardens for it is environmentally friendly and uses little water.

 Used in Bread